nvmmonkey/grpc-sub/README.md

 - X_TOKEN (only if your gRPC endpoint requires authentication)
 - Network connection to the gRPC endpoint

+## Available Scripts

+- `npm start` - Start the MEV transaction monitor
+- `npm run dev` - Start in development mode (same as start)

 ## Notes

 - The monitor uses `PROCESSED` commitment level for faster updates
 - Failed transactions are also captured and displayed
 - The monitor excludes vote transactions to reduce noise
 - Signer filtering only matches actual transaction signers, not just accounts included in the transaction
+- ALT resolution significantly improves account identification but requires RPC access
+- All analysis data is saved in JSON format for easy post-processing